"U get luck sey u no listen": Isreal DMW taunted about ex over pics from Houston

 Isreal DMW Shares Fun Photos, Videos from Houston With Davido, Chioma, Netizens Remind Him of His Ex

-- Davido's logistics manager, Israel Afeare, widely known as Israel DMW, got social media users talking after he shared a fun clip on his socials
+- Davido's logistics manager, Isreal Afeare, widely known as Isreal DMW, got social media users talking after he shared a fun clip on his socials

-- Israel, who used to be married to Sheila, posted about how much fun he was having in Houston with his Oga and wife
+- Isreal, who used to be married to Sheila, posted about how much fun he was having in Houston with his Oga and wife

 - Social media users were quick to remind him of what his life would have been like if he had listened to what Sheila said

-Israel DMW is now fully international, especially after being granted a 5-year US visa in 2024.
+Isreal DMW is now fully international, especially after being granted a five-year US visa in 2024.
 The DMW gang member was recently in Houston with Davido, Chioma, and others for the 50th birthday of businessman Ayiri Emami.

-The fun video and pictures shared by Israel were those of Davido, Sosoberekon, and others dancing and generally having a good time.
+The fun video and pictures shared by Isreal were those of Davido and Sosoberekon, among others, dancing and generally having a good time.
 Chioma, as usual, was captured maintaining her steeze and composure as she beautifully sat by her husband.

 Other pictures were also shared with Nigerian singer Kcee and some other socialites.
-Netizens loved how much fun Israel seemed to be having and his length of freedom with his boss, Davido.
+Netizens loved how much fun Isreal seemed to be having and his length of freedom with his boss, Davido.

 Watch the video here: